tjtate/sparkpost-api-documentation/services/relay-webhooks.md

 **Note:** The Relay Webhooks API is available for SparkPost only.

+Relay Webhooks are a way to instruct SparkPost to accept inbound email on your behalf and forward it to you over HTTP for your own consumption.

 By configuring a relay webhook for a specified inbound domain, those inbound messages can be forwarded to a specified target over HTTP.
 Before you create a relay webhook, be sure to first create an inbound domain that is properly configured.
 To create an inbound domain for your account, please use our Inbound Domains API.
 The Relay Webhooks API provides the means to create, list, retrieve, update, and delete a relay webhook.

 ## Using Postman